Kallissery: Economy

 Kallissery is one of the wealthiest rural settlements in India.
 Remittance from NRIs is the primary source of income.
-Kallissery holds importance in the local community as it serves both as a village market place and an upcoming development.
+Kallissery holds importance in the local community as it serves both as a village marketplace and an upcoming development.
 It connects Chengannur to Thiruvalla via the Main Central Road.
-Kallissery was an important trading center of timber, coconut, hill-produce, copra and coconut oil and other crops.
-A large amount of trade happened in late 1980s and early 1990s, with Alleppey port and later with Kochi through Pumba river.
+Kallissery was an important trading center for timber, coconut, hill produce, copra, coconut oil and other crops.
+A large amount of trade happened in late the 1980s and early 1990s, with Alleppey port and later with Kochi through the Pamba River.

 Religious History and Tourism

 Kallissery is known for religious tourism.
 The famous chathayam vallamkali is being celebrated in kallissery in the month of chingam every year.
 There are number of chundan vallam (famous as palliyodam) owned by Karayogams which are taking part in the aranmula uthrattadi vallamkali at aranmula every year as a ritual w.r.t Aranmula Temple.
 The famous Anjilimoottil Itty Thommen Kathanar (priest), one of the most noteworthy leaders of the Malankara church who bravely resisted the Portuguese persecutions in the 17th century, was buried in Kallissery pally.

 The area is also famous for Kadavil Malika, which was historic in starting the Maramon Convention.

 The citizens of Kallissery played an important role in the early social struggles in Kerala.

 The citizens of Kallissery played in the Travancore Legislature like Travancore Sri Mulam Assembly, the Sri Chithra Travancore State Legislative Council, Travancore Sri Mulam Assembly and later after independence, there were representatives in Rajya Sabha and Kerala Legislative.

 Kallissery is also the native place of Dr. Justice T. Kochu Thommen Thamarappallil (former Judge, Supreme Court of India and Indian human rights commissioner).